Enabling Precision Care Management

 Target Interventions by Potential Impact

 Identifying members for interventions is the foundation of every care management program.
 Cyft takes this quite a bit further by not just identifying high-risk members (though we do that very well too), but rather by identifying members that care managers can positively impact by using all of your data, including free text, in its native format.
+Cyft also automatically identifies the most relevant risk factors for each population, eliminating the need for upfront modeling and often finding risk factors that our customers wouldn’t have expected.

 The Cyft Impact FactorTM provides an intuitive understanding of the positive impact that each intervention could have on each member.
-This enables care managers to maximize stay focused on providing interventions with high predicted ROI.
+This enables care managers to stay focused on providing interventions with high predicted ROI.

 Match Individuals to Programs they are Most Likely to Benefit From